dotnet/samples/github-actions/DotNet.GitHubAction/README.md

 ## Sample prerequisites

 This sample is written in C# and targets .NET 5.
-It requires the [.NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).
+It requires the [.NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) or later.

 ## Building the sample